 Know your craft

 I knew someone who tried to start a company making super-specialized bicycle wheels.
 Problem was, he didn’t know anything about wheels.
 So his idea of ‘super-specialized was a squirrel-chopping monstrosity that weighed so much most cars couldn’t have spun it.
 Of course, he was planning to improve it, but his venture failed long before version two could get anywhere.

 You cannot build a company around a craft – and everything’s a craft – if you’re not a craftsman.
 Lots of folks try it, but I have yet to see it go well.

 Know your craft.
-If you’re running an internet marketing firm, you need these skills.
+If you’re running an internet marketing firm, check out our Digital Marketing Stack.
 Starting a burger joint?
 Know how to make a great burger.
 Building an online store?
 You must know your product and sourcing/selling.

 Related, recent, and random

 - Best practices of a successful content marketer